Extreme Quantum Cognition Machines for Deliberative Decision Making: Introduction

 In this work, we bring these two lines of research together.
 Our aim is to integrate the conceptual insights of quantum cognition with the architectural advantages of quantum extreme learning, in order to construct learning systems explicitly designed for quantum deliberation.
 By quantum deliberation we mean a decision-making process, implemented by means of the quantum cognition paradigm, tolerant to contradictory, context-dependent inputs.
 This setting is particularly relevant for hard classification tasks with noisy labels, ambiguous training data, and internal inconsistencies, where traditional learning paradigms often struggle.

 The goal of the present work is therefore to introduce and formalize a class of learning architectures, i.e. the Extreme Quantum Cognition Machines (EQCMs), that implement quantum deliberation within a quantum extreme learning framework.
 The following sections will develop this idea in detail, moving from the conceptual foundations to algorithmic implementation, benchmark validation, and considerations on hardware compatibility.\\ The work is organized as follows.
 In Sec.~\ref{sec:QC} we introduce the quantum cognition framework and formalize the notion of deliberative decision making in terms of density matrices, observables, and expectation values.
 In Sec.~\ref{sec:QEL} we define the EQCM architecture within a quantum extreme learning paradigm, specifying the role of fixed quantum dynamics and linear readout for hard deliberative tasks.
 Sec.~\ref{sec:ALG} provides the full algorithmic implementation, including the maximum-entropy encoding of classical inputs into quantum states, the structure of the Hamiltonian dynamics, and the ridge-regression training procedure.
 In Sec.~\ref{sec:BENCH} we assess the performance of the proposed architecture on two symbolic linguistic benchmarks designed to exemplify hard deliberation, and we analyze the impact of encoding strategies and dynamical attention.
-Sec.~\ref{sec:HF} reformulates the model in a hardware-compatible form based on local Ising-type interactions and nearest-neighbour measurements, demonstrating its suitability for NISQ devices.\\ Finally, Sec.~\ref{sec:CONCL} discusses conceptual implications, scalability, and prospective applications.
+Sec.~\ref{sec:HF} reformulates the model in a hardware-compatible form based on local Ising-type interactions and nearest-neighbour measurements, demonstrating its suitability for NISQ devices.
+A formal discussion about the spectral properties of the deliberative operator is reported in Sec. \ref{sec:DelOp}.\\ Finally, Sec.~\ref{sec:CONCL} discusses conceptual implications, scalability, and prospective applications.
 Technical details concerning the maximum-entropy construction underlying the initialization of the quantum state and the performance metrics derived from the confusion matrix are presented in Appendix \ref{AppA} and \ref{AppB}, respectively.